Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Score Transformed Hotelling-Type Tests Based on Optimal Transport

 \end{theorem}

 On account of having a simple limiting null distribution, the result above can be used to calibrate the statistic $\rhsc$ to obtain an asymptotic level $\alpha$ test.
 To this end, denote by $\chi^2_{d, 1-\alpha}$ the $(1-\alpha)$-th quantile of the $\chi^2_d$ distribution.
 Then the test which rejects when $\{\rhsc > \chi^2_{d, 1-\alpha}\}$ satisfies~\eqref{eq:uniflevelt} asymptotically.
-One might also use the finite sample distribution-free test~$\prsc$ as in~\eqref{eq:testtrank}.

-The proof of Theorem \ref{theo:nullrankhotelling} is given in~\cref{sec:pfnulldistribution} in the Appendix.
+The proof of Theorem \ref{theo:nullrankhotelling} is given in~\cref{sec:pfnulldistribution}.
 It proceeds in two steps: First, we prove a H\'ajek representation type result which shows that the error incurred in replacing the empirical rank maps in \eqref{eq:rankschotelling} with their population counterparts (that is, $\Rmu(\cdot)$) is asymptotically negligible under $\mathrm H_0$.
 The asymptotic distribution in \eqref{eq:rhscnull} then follows from the asymptotic normality of